tnichols217/notes-old/APLang/Speech.md

 %%
 How I came to know Linux
-So this is weird actually cuz a long time ag
+So this is weird actually cuz a long time ago I was tasked with
 %%

 ---